gabriel-ross/loadconfig/README.md

 # loadenve

-loadenv provides tools for
-- setting environment variables from an environment file
-- instantiating a config struct from environment variables
+loadenv provides tools for setting environment variables from an environment file and instantiating a config struct from environment variables